Gravitational renormalization of quantum field theory: Introduction

 \section{Introduction}

-Pauli, long ago~\cite{pauli}, suggested that gravity could act as a regulator for the ultraviolet (UV) divergences that plague quantum field theory (QFT) by providing a natural cut-off at the Planck scale.
-Later on, classical divergences in the self-mass of point-like particles were indeed shown to be cured by gravity~\cite{adm}, and the general idea has since then resurfaced in the literature many times (see, {\em e.g.}, Refs.~\cite{deser,dewitt,salam,ford,woodard}).
+Pauli, long ago~\footnote{See, e.g., in Refs.~\cite{pauli-a,pauli-b}.}, suggested that gravity could act as a regulator for the ultraviolet (UV) divergences that plague quantum field theory (QFT) by providing a natural cut-off at the Planck scale.
+Later on, classical divergences in the self-mass of point-like particles were indeed shown to be cured by gravity~\cite{adm}, and the general idea has since then resurfaced in the literature many times (see, {\em e.g.}, Refs.~\cite{deser,dewitt,salam,ford,woodard,woodADM}).
 In spite of that, Pauli's ambition has never been fulfilled.

-As it happens, QFT has been successfully used to describe particle physics in flat~\cite{peskin} (or curved but still fixed~\cite{birrell}) space-time where standard renormalization techniques work very well to produce testable results, notwithstanding the presence of ubiquitous singularities stemming from the very foundations of the theory, that is the causal structure of (free) propagators.
+As it happens, QFT has been successfully used to describe particle physics in flat~\cite{peskin} (or curved, but still fixed~\cite{birrell}) space-time, where standard renormalization techniques work very well to produce testable results, notwithstanding the presence of ubiquitous singularities stemming from the very foundations of the theory, that is the causal structure of (free) propagators which allow for too large a number of high energy modes.
 We have thus grown accustomed to the idea that the parameters in the Lagrangian of the Standard Model (or generalisations thereof) have no direct physical meaning and infinite contributions may be subtracted to make sense of mathematically diverging integrals.
-The modern approach to renormalization~\cite{wilson} views the occurrence of such infinities as a measure of our theoretical ignorance of nature and every Lagrangian should, in turn, be considered an effective (low energy) description doomed to fail at some UV~energy scale $\Lambda$~\cite{weinberg97}.
-Moreover, gravitational corrections to the Standard Model amplitudes to a given order in the (inverse of the) Planck mass $\mpl$ are negligibly small at experimentally accessible energies~\cite{donoghue}.
-These facts briefly elucidate the main theoretical reason that makes it so difficult to use gravity as a regulator: if it is to provide a natural solution to the problem of UV~divergences, gravity must be treated non-perturbatively~\cite{woodard}.
+The modern approach to renormalization~\cite{wilson} views the occurrence of such infinities as a measure of our theoretical ignorance of nature.
+Every Lagrangian should, in turn, be considered an effective (low energy) description doomed to fail at some UV~energy scale $\Lambda$~\cite{weinberg97}, above which the correct counting of degrees of freedom will be given by an unknown theory.
+On the other hand, gravitational corrections to the Standard Model amplitudes, to a given order in the inverse of the Planck mass $\mpl$, are negligibly small at experimentally accessible energies~\cite{donoghue}.
+These facts briefly elucidate the main theoretical reason that makes it so difficult to use gravity as a regulator: if it is to provide a natural solution to the problem of UV~divergences, gravity must be treated non-perturbatively~\cite{woodard,woodADM}.